-The D-Link DWA-140 uses the Wireless Connection Manager as the management software.
+The D-Link DWA-643 uses the Wireless Connection Manager as the management software.
 The manager provides the user an easy interface to change any settings related to the wireless adapter.
-Click -> Start -> Programs -> D-Link RangeBooster N DWA-140 -> Wireless Connection Manager
+Clicking on the Wireless Connection Manager icon on the desktop will start the Configuration.

-If you are using Windows® XP, please skip to page 22.
+If you are using Windows® VistaTM please skip to page 27 or Windows® XP skip to page 29.